makuchs/LEO-satellites-simulation-for-GNSS-tomography/ReadMe.md

 ## Funding and Acknowledgments

 This work was funded by the National Science Centre (NCN) Poland, by the Grant: UMO-2020/37/B/ST10/03703.
-We thank the Wroclaw Center of Networking and Supercomputing for the computational grant using MATLAB Software License No: 101979 (https://www.wcss.wroc.pl).
-We also thank SPIRE company for delivering RO data.
+We thank SPIRE company for delivering RO data.

 ## Acknowledgments